-- Add 1 ¼ cup non-dairy milk, 2 tablespoons maple syrup, and 2 tablespoons sunflower oil into the dry ingredients.
+- Add 250 ml milk, 1/2 teaspoon maple syrup, and hojicha oil mixture into the dry ingredients.
 Mix to combine.

 - Heat a non-stick pan over medium heat.
 Once the pan is warm, add just enough sunflower oil to lightly coat the pan.

 - Once the oil is warm, add a scoop of pancake batter into the pan.
 Use a ladle to make round pancakes, or create shapes using smaller spoons, silicone molds, or a squeeze bottle.
 Be sure to leave plenty of space between the pancakes to easily flip them as they will spread.

 - Only flip each pancake after: air bubbles appear, the sides firm up, and the edges lift up easily without sticking to the pan.

 - Cook the other side for approximately a minute until the sides fully firm up.

 - Serve with a generous drizzle of maple syrup.